MoniMurray/shopping-list/README.md

 **Technologies Used**<a name="technologies"></a>

-👩🏻‍💻 View an example of a completed Technologies Used section here

-###Languages Used
+Languages Used

 Languages in this project were Python, HTML, CSS and JavaScript.

-###Frameworks, Libraries & Programs Used
+Frameworks, Libraries & Programs Used

+- Balsamiq Version: 4.5.5 - Editor Version: 5.3.1 - Used to create wireframes.

+- GitPod - The Cloud development environment used to develop the site.

+- Google Fonts - To import the fonts used on the website.

+- Google Developer Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+- TinyPNG - To compress the Organiser image

+- Am I Responsive?
+To show the website image on a range of devices.

-Django framework and Bootstrap CSS were both used in this project.
+- Django framework and Bootstrap CSS were both used in this project.

-###Distributed Version Control

-GitHub;

-###Wireframes and Diagram mock-up design

-Balsamiq - Version: 4.5.5 - Editor Version: 5.3.1
+- Fontawesome - Used for icons.

+- Heroku and ElephantSQL - For deployment and Hosting of the project.

+- GitHub - Distributed Version Control;

-Smartdraw - ERD 2 Template.
+- Smartdraw - To create the Entity Relationship Model - ERD 2 Template.

-(add the version used).

-A great tip for this section is to include them as you use them, that way you won't forget what you ended up using when you get to the end of your project.

 **Testing**<a name="testing"></a>

-Start as you mean to go on - and get used to writing a TESTING.md file from the very first project!

-Testing requirements aren't massive for your first project, however if you start using a TESTING.md file from your first project you will thank yourself later when completing your later projects, which will contain much more information.

 Testing is documented in TESTING.md file [here](TESTING.md)